jbuisine/macop/docs/source/examples.rst

     algo = ILS(init, evaluator, operators, policy, validator, _maximise=True)

 The algorithm is now well defined and is ready to run !
 But one thing can be done, and it's very interesting to avoir restart from scratch the algorithm run.
 The use of checkpoint is available in `macop`.
 A `BasicCheckpoint` class let the algorithm save at `every` evaluations the best solution found.
+This class is based on callback process.
+A Callback is runned every number of evaluations but can also implement the `load` method in order to to specific instrusctions when initializing algorithm.

+It's important to note, we can add any number of callbacks we want.
+For tabu search as example, we need to store many solutions.

-We need to specify the use of checkpoint if we prefer to restart from.
+In our case, we need to specify the use of checkpoint if we prefer to restart from.

 .. code:: python